ngolebiewski/next-art-portfolio/README.md

 - Goal: Learn Typescript.
 Learn Next.js.
 GO!

 1. Create project, git repo, and deploy on Vercel (hmmm it is so easy...)
+2. Using pnpm as recommended.
-2. Deployed on Vercel, auto with every push: https://next-art-portfolio-test.vercel.app/
+3. Deployed on Vercel, auto with every push: https://next-art-portfolio-test.vercel.app/
-3. Delete Vercel boilerplate -- although may have done with studying it a bit more first!
+4. Delete Vercel boilerplate -- although may have done with studying it a bit more first!
-4. Create components folder, make a navbar.
+5. Create components folder, make a navbar.
 Note the use of Link rather than for partial reloads, so it acts like an app and avoids full page reloads
-5. Create about/art/contact/tech directories and page.tsx files within.
+6. Create about/art/contact/tech directories and page.tsx files within.
     -   `mkdir -p src/app/{art,tech,about,contact} && touch src/app/{art,tech,about,contact}/page.tsx`
-6. Make some sort of Gallery.
+7. Make some sort of Gallery.
 Start with the 'Chinatown Series' and for the time being, rename images 1.jpg, 2.jpg, etc. as a placeholder
-7. Discover Typescript with ESLint is like GoLang, and won't compile if there are unused imports and variables, and fix after I notice the last few commits didn't deploy.
+8. Discover Typescript with ESLint is like GoLang, and won't compile if there are unused imports and variables, and fix after I notice the last few commits didn't deploy.
-8. Add in hero image for home page -> Will need to fix the verical scroll bar.
+9. Add in hero image for home page -> Will need to fix the verical scroll bar.
 Would be cool to put in a big p5.js animation interactive thing.
-9. Note: Oi Vey, will need to fix the sidebar on the left to disappear when on mobile.
+10. Note: Oi Vey, will need to fix the sidebar on the left to disappear when on mobile.
-10. Make the NavBar up top more mobile friendly, with a veggieburger and making the artist name font smaller.
+11. Make the NavBar up top more mobile friendly, with a veggieburger and making the artist name font smaller.
-11. Hide sidebar for mobile/add to navbar dropdown on mobile
+12. Hide sidebar for mobile/add to navbar dropdown on mobile
-12. Digging the Rubik font: https://fonts.google.com/specimen/Rubik?categoryFilters=Feeling:%2FExpressive%2FBusiness;Sans+Serif:%2FSans%2F*
+13. Digging the Rubik font: https://fonts.google.com/specimen/Rubik?categoryFilters=Feeling:%2FExpressive%2FBusiness;Sans+Serif:%2FSans%2F*
-13. While I'm thinking of it, here's the initial sketched out design of the site...
+14. While I'm thinking of it, here's the initial sketched out design of the site...

 ![sketchbook with a pencil wireframe of the art portfolio site](public/images/ephemera/website_sketch_portfolio.jpg)